-- Examine the differences between illicit versus medicinal use of opioid medications. - Provide education regarding the differences between palliative care and hospice care. - Expand education on the proper use of palliative care and opioid pain management. - Demonstrate the negative impacts and outcomes of untreated/undertreated pain. - Focus on patient quality of life, functionality, and activities of daily living. - Provide education on improving provider/patient communication emphasizing utilization of active listening skills. - Recognizing the difference between biomedical and biopsychosocial needs. - The importance of addressing biomedical care as the primary focus with the biopsychosocial model as a secondary/complementary approach.
+- Require medical schools and continuing medical education courses (CMEs) to include classes on the initiation, management, and proper discontinuation of opioid-based medications. - Examine the differences between illicit versus medicinal use of opioid medications. - Provide education regarding the differences between palliative care and hospice care. - Expand education on the proper use of palliative care and opioid pain management. - Demonstrate the negative impacts and outcomes of untreated/undertreated pain.
+Focus on patient quality of life, functionality, and activities of daily living. - Provide education on improving provider/patient communication emphasizing the utilization of active listening skills. - Recognizing the difference between biomedical and biopsychosocial needs. - The importance of addressing biomedical care as the primary focus with the biopsychosocial model as a secondary/complementary approach.